Professor David Peiris

 Chief Scientist Professor, Faculty of Medicine, UNSW Sydney

 MBBS(hons) MIPH PhD FRACGP FARGP

-David joined the Institute in 2006 and leads the Better care program at the Institute.
-This program focusses on SDG 3 - especially SDGs 3.4 and 3.8.
-The goal is to overcome the challenges of delivering affordable, high-quality health services and programs to communities across the globe.
-It is underpinned by health systems science, a dynamic and emerging discipline that includes health services research, health policy and systems research and implementation science.
+David joined The George Institute in 2006 and is passionate about strengthening primary health care worldwide.
+He is focussed on overcoming the challenges of delivering affordable, high-quality health services and programs to communities across the globe.
+His research is underpinned by health systems science, a dynamic and emerging discipline that includes health services research, health policy and systems research and implementation science.

 David has published extensively in health systems research and leads several grants testing innovative strategies to improve access to high-quality primary health care.
 He is a former Australian Harkness Fellow in Healthcare policy, based at the Harvard School of Public Health and was the elected co-chair of the Global Alliance for Chronic Diseases committee for hypertension control from 2012 to 2015.
 He sits on several government, non-government and research advisory committees.
 He is a commissioner on two Lancet commissions focussed on evidence-based implementation in global health and pandemic preparedness.